bcnmy/docs/docs/tutorials/customValidationModule.md

 # Custom Validation Module

 In this tutorial we will look at how to create your own validation module.
-Any custom validation module needs to extend abstract contract [BaseAuthorizationModule](https://github.com/bcnmy/scw-contracts/blob/main/contracts/smart-account/modules/BaseAuthorizationModule.sol) - which extends IAuthorizationModule and ISignatureValidator interface.
+As mentioned in the [overview](./../Modules/overview.md#how-to-create-a-custom-validation-module), any custom validation module needs to extend the abstract contract [BaseAuthorizationModule](https://github.com/bcnmy/scw-contracts/blob/main/contracts/smart-account/modules/BaseAuthorizationModule.sol).
+This contract is crucial as it connects your module to essential authorization functions.
-The implementation of this interface enables a module to receive userOp data and provide validation results back to the SmartAccount.
+This implementation enables a module to receive userOp data and provide validation results back to the SmartAccount.

 Lets take a look at the step by step guide to create a custom Validation Module.